-For Kubernetes, OpenShift, and docker-compose

-Before starting a DCT deployment, please contact your enterprise IT organization to determine what container platforms, configurations, and policies apply for container-hosted applications.
+For Kubernetes, OpenShift, and Docker Compose deployments Before starting a DCT deployment, please contact your enterprise IT organization to determine what container platforms, configurations, and policies apply for container-hosted applications.
 It is helpful to include a container administrator as part of the DCT install process.

-For Appliance (OVA image)

-The above note is not applicable.
+For virtual appliance (OVA image) deployments The above note is not applicable.
 If you deploy via OVA image, you will need to choose a hypervisor with similar configurations found here.